 Violation of innervation of the muscles entails their gradual atrophy and violation of innervation of the internal organs entails the dysfunction of these organs.

 Violation of the nerves which are engaged in the innervation of the internal organs (autonomic neuropathy) leads to tachycardia, diarrhea, impaired urination, constipation, biliary dyskinesia, and other violations.

-Depending on how many nerves are affected, neuropathy is divided into monopatia (neuropathy of a single nerve), polyneuropathy (simultaneous failure of several nerves) and multiple monopatia.
-In general, there is nothing good in this disease.
+Depending on how many nerves are affected, neuropathy is divided into monopatia (neuropathy of a single nerve), polyneuropathy (simultaneous failure of several nerves).
+In general, there is nothing good about this disease.
 But don’t despair.
-Be sure to download “The Neuropathy Recovery Program” and I am sure that neuropathy will be defeated!
+I am sure that neuropathy will be defeated!